jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 Take action during the specified time frame.
 For example, take the actions associated with this rule when the alarm is raised between 6:00pm and 6:00am.
 Take no actions associated with this rule outside of that time frame.

-Where multiple timezones are involved, the time of day is as per the time on the Spotlight Diagnostic Server.
+Where multiple timezones are involved, the time of day is taken from the timezone the Spotlight Diagnostic Server is in.